-2. Prospectus Semester: Students in their first semester of the HITM thesis project should begin with two concurrent tasks: recruiting two to three committee members and writing their research prospectus.
-With the guidance of the thesis director, the student will need to locate and recruit at least one faculty committee member from their major and one faculty member outside of the department which houses the student's major.
+2. Prospectus Semester: Students in their first semester of the HITM project should begin with two concurrent tasks: recruiting two to three committee members and writing their prospectus.
+With the guidance of the faculty director, the student will need to locate and recruit at least one faculty committee member from their major and one faculty committee member outside of the department which houses the student's major.
 A fourth committee member from any department at FSU is optional.
 Graduate students are not eligible to serve as committee members.
-See pages 13 and 14 of this Handbook for additional information about the makeup of the supervisory committee.
+See pages 14 through 16 of this handbook for additional information about the makeup of the supervisory committee.

-By the 7th week of the Prospectus Semester, the thesis director and all members of the supervisory committee will have to approve the student's research prospectus.
-The prospectus serves as a research proposal, giving the committee background information about the project and similar research, outlining the methods, and discussing the expectations for the thesis project's outcomes.
-Specific requirements for a prospectus are discipline-specific, and students should contact their thesis director to discuss expectations about format, length, and content.
+By the seventh week of the Prospectus Semester, the faculty director and all members of the supervisory committee will have to approve the student's prospectus.
+The prospectus serves as a research proposal, giving the committee background information about the project and similar research, outlining the methods, and discussing the expectations for the HITM project's outcomes.
+Specific requirements for a prospectus are discipline-specific, and students should contact their faculty director to discuss expectations about format, length, and content.

-The research prospectus should be a minimum 10 pages of text, plus documentation (works cited, appendices, images, etc.).
-The creative thesis prospectus should be a minimum of 3 pages of text, plus documentation (works cited, appendices, images, etc.)
+For analytical or applied/experiential projects, the prospectus should be a minimum 10 pages of text, plus documentation (works cited, appendices, images, etc.).
+The creative project prospectus should be a minimum of three pages of text, plus documentation (works cited, appendices, images, etc.)

-The purpose of the prospectus is to define the scope of a student's HITM thesis project and to clarify the steps they will take in researching, writing, creating, and/or implementing the work.
+The purpose of the prospectus is to define the scope of a student's HITM project and to clarify the steps they will take in researching, writing, creating, and/or implementing the work.
 A strong prospectus typically includes some, if not all, the following elements:

-- A description of the thesis project's nature and purpose, the issue(s) to be addressed, and their significance to the student's field - If part of a team-based research setting like that of a lab, how the HITM thesis project is the student's own and distinct from the research project(s) of the faculty PI, even if the projects overlap and/or complement each other - A critical review of related work in the student's field, to provide background information and demonstrate the need for the project - The proposed research methods, along with an explanation of why the chosen approach is appropriate for the proposed thesis project - A preliminary bibliography
+- A description of the HITM project's nature and purpose, the issue(s) to be addressed, and their significance to the student's field - If part of a team-based research setting like that of a lab, how the HITM project is the student's own and distinct from the research project(s) of the faculty PI, even if the projects overlap and/or complement each other - A critical review of related work in the student's field, to provide background information and demonstrate the need for the HITM project - The proposed research methods, along with an explanation of why the chosen approach is appropriate for the proposed HITM project - A preliminary bibliography

-Students should merge their signed Prospectus Approval Form and their approved prospectus into a single PDF file, then submit this PDF file through the FSU Honors in the Major Online Portal by the Friday of the 7th week of classes.
+Students should merge their signed Prospectus Approval Form and their approved prospectus into a single PDF file, then submit this PDF file through the HITM Online Portal by the Friday of the 7th week of classes.

-3. Defense Semester: Typically, students complete the HITM thesis in two semesters, but have the option to complete in three semesters.
-Students in their second or third semester complete their HITM thesis project by way of a formal defense in front of their supervisory committee during their final term of thesis project work.
-Following the defense, the thesis must be approved by all members of the faculty committee.
+3. Defense Semester: Typically, students complete the HITM project in two semesters, but have the option to complete in three semesters.
+Students in their second or third semester complete their HITM project by way of a formal defense in front of their supervisory committee during their final semester of project work.
+Following the defense, the final project must be approved by all members of the faculty committee.